medcomdk/MedComLandingPage/docs/assets/documents/ITBGettingStarted.md

     </figure>
   </li>
   <li>
   In some test cases, a manual review by MedCom is required.
-When you are ready for MedCom to review an entire test statement, please contact the MedCom employee responsible for managing your test process.
+Once you have completed the tests that require review, please send an e-mail to the MedCom employee responsible for managing your test process.
+In the email, you must include either one or more testcase reports or an entire testsuite report.
+The session ID will appear in the submitted material, which MedCom will use to locate the test execution in the ITB.
     <figure>
     <img src="../images/ITBMedComReview.png" alt="ITB Test result">
     </figure>